Passw/Schemacs-Emacs-in-Scheme/README.md

 R7RS Scheme does not standardize any Meta-Object Protocol (MOP) implementation, not even in the R7RS "Large" standard.

-Gypsum has been written such that there no need for any MOP implementation.
+Schemacs has been written such that there no need for any MOP implementation.
 Rather, a "function lenses" implementation written in pure R7RS-Small compliant code is provided as a library.
 Functional lenses are inspired by Haskell, and are a way of defining getter and